Display a Flow on a Page Outside Your Salesforce Org

 Test Your Flow

-Normally, you'd preview the community before you publish it, but the Flow component doesn't display the flow in design or preview mode.
+Normally, you'd preview the site before you publish it, but the Flow component doesn't display the flow in design or preview mode.
 That’s a fail-safe to prevent the flow from performing an action (like creating a bunch of records) before the first screen.

 - In the “Site Published Successfully” confirmation email, click the link.